Skip to content

 SPR Grant form header (2)-1

-ScottishPower Renewables Schools Grant Programme is open for applications!
+ScottishPower Renewables Schools Grant Programme 2026 is now open to applications.

-Schools, colleges, home school groups and youth groups in parts of Norfolk and Suffolk can apply for a grant to support a STEM-related activity for children through ScottishPower Renewables' new Schools Grant Programme 2025.
+Schools, colleges, home school groups and youth groups along the Norfolk and Suffolk coastline can apply for a grant to support a STEM-related activity for children through ScottishPower Renewables' new Schools Grant Programme 2026.

-Priority will be given to schools and groups located within the East Anglia project communities.
+Priority will be given to schools and groups located within the SPR East Anglia project communities.

 Eligibility